 All Images Copyright © Alice Kelley

-The very first fractal I ever saw was this one, made by Robert Carr:
+The very first example of a computer generated fractal image I ever saw was this one, made by Robert Carr:

 Heaven's Gate, by Robert Carr, 1994, used with permission

 I saw this image around 1995.
 I was using a friend's CompuServe account and was investigating the "GraphDev Forum."
 Carr's image had won their weekly graphics contest, so I saw it featured on the opening page.
 I remember how stunned and excited I felt.
 This image seemed utterly beautiful to me, beyond anything else I had ever seen.
 There was no question that I was going to learn more about fractal art.

 A relatively small group of people had been using Fractint, a 256 color DOS program, to make fractal art.
 I began to collect their images, and I still have that collection today.
 I even saved a group shot they'd posted of themselves and have kept it all these years as a part of the memories I have of those days.
 I share it on my page as a tribute to them.

 I found an email written to me by Les St. Clair in 1998 that matches the names to the people: "Top left to right: Robin Bussel (B&W), Lee Skinner (glasses), Jo Weber (with beard), Me (Les St. Clair), Brian Jones (clean shaven).
 Middle row L-R: Kirsten Moe, George Martin (B&W with bow-tie), Sylvie Gallet (with cat), Bill Jemison, Marie Drozdis.
 Bottom left corner: Bob Carr."

 FracDev Forum, Compuserve, artist unknown (Click to see larger size)